balanced/balanced-js/README.md

 ## Running Example ##

-Creates a node.js connect http web server and block, waiting for requests.
+Creates a node.js connect http web server and blocks, waiting for requests.
 Serves from `/build`.

     grunt serve-proxy